viktorshkrivani/viktorshkrivani/README.md

 </p>

 <p align="center">
-  Entry-level dev who makes GitHub look insane.<br>
+### Entry-level dev who makes GitHub look insane.
-  Looking for an internship / co-op where I can build, automate, and grow 🚀
+#### Looking for an internship / co-op where I can build, automate, and grow 🚀
 </p>